dominik31415/image-colorization/README.md

 ## Refernces
-[1] Image Colorization with Generative Adversarial Networks, Kamyar Nazeri, Eric Ng, Mehran Ebrahimi, 2018
+[1] Image Colorization with Generative Adversarial Networks, *Kamyar Nazeri, Eric Ng, Mehran Ebrahimi*, 2018

-[2] Colorful Image Colorization, Richard Zhang, Phillip Isola, Alexei A. Efros, 2016
+[2] Colorful Image Colorization, *Richard Zhang, Phillip Isola, Alexei A. Efros*, 2016

 ## The files:
-todo
+model_utils.py | main file defining the models used data_utils.py  | file defining the data generator (using multiprocessing) and "magic weighst" definitions_XYZ.py | files to be imported for the various training steps calc_magic_weights.jpynb | script to generate magic weights (step 0) direct_train.jpynb | step 1 of training, uses cross entropy to get the generator onto the right track main_train.jpynb | step 2 of training, uses WGAN-GP to refine the generator